Netflix/hollow/docs/community.md

 ## Stack Overflow

-The Platform Data Technologies team at Netflix will monitor posts tagged with `hollow`.
+We monitor posts tagged with `hollow`.

 ## Gitter

-The Platform Data Technologies team at Netflix is often available for chat via [Gitter](https://gitter.im/Netflix/hollow).
+We are often available for chat via [Gitter](https://gitter.im/Netflix/hollow).
 We hope that you'll stick around and pay it forward by answering other users' questions when they arise.

 # Contributing to Hollow

 We'll gladly review and accept pull requests for Hollow.
 If you want to have a design discussion for your changes, please reach out to us on Gitter.
+There is a fake dataset of reasonable size and complexity available for testing against, please see the section on [Fake dataset](testing.md#fake-dataset).

 ## Backwards Compatibility